-Acorn squash, so named for its shape, comes in a variety of colors and can be a welcome addition to any gardener's table.
-It belongs to a group of squashes commonly know as ‘winter squash’; not because of their growing season, but for their storage qualities.
-In the days before refrigeration, these thick skinned vegetables could be kept through the winter unlike their thin skinned and vulnerable cousins, the ‘summer squash’.
+Acorn squash (Cucurbita pepo), so named for its shape, comes in a variety of colors and can be a welcome addition to any gardener's table.
+Acorn squash belongs to a group of squashes commonly known as winter squash; not because of their growing season, but for their storage qualities.
+In the days before refrigeration, these thick skinned vegetables could be kept through the winter, unlike their thin skinned and vulnerable cousins, the summer squash.
 Keep reading to learn more about growing acorn squash.

 Start Growing Acorn Squash